- Windows 11 is finally here and it offers amazing productivity, gaming, and security features.

 - Now go to Update & Security section.

 - Click on the Download and install button.

 What are the best features of Windows 11?

 New UI design

-Widgets make a comeback with their own specific panel and various options to configure them.
+Widgets make a comeback with their specific panel and various options to configure them.
 You can swipe this menu from the right side of the screen, on tablets, or use the Taskbar icon.